sjagata/knowledgeCorner/Java/JDBC.md

 **3. Statements:**

 The JDBC statements are used to execute the SQL or PL/SQL queries against the database.
 We need a statement for every single query.
-JDBC API defines the Statement, CallableStatement, and PreparedStatement types of statements.
+JDBC API defines the _Statement_, _CallableStatement_, and _PreparedStatement_ types of statements.

 **4. ResultSets:**